 1952 - The title of president is passed to Trujillo's brother Héctor Bienvenido, though Trujillo retains absolute power.

-Meanwhile, as Trujillo comes to control more of the Dominican sugar industry, he begins to see the value of cheap Haitian labour and reverse his attitude to cross-border migration.
-During the year he and signs a bilateral contract with Haiti to regulate the import of Haitian labourers.
+Meanwhile, as Trujillo comes to control more of the Dominican sugar industry, he begins to see the value of cheap Haitian labour.
+He reverses his attitude to cross-border migration and signs a bilateral contract with Haiti to regulate the movement of Haitian labourers.

-1953 - Trujillo assumes the foreign ministry.
-He will retain the post until his death.
+1953 - Trujillo takes control of the foreign ministry.
+He retains the post until his death.

 1959 - Dissident Dominicans, aided by Cuba's Fidel Castro, stage a small, abortive invasion attempt on 14 June, sailing from Cuba.
 The failed invasion spawns the Catorce de Junio Movimiento (14th of June Movement), an underground opposition group that will play a key role in Trujillo's demise.